 - SHA-3 (224, 256, 384 and 512 bits) plus two Extendable-Output functions (SHAKE128 and SHAKE256)

 Information passed to RCHASH can consist of a single data string or a series of strings from an input file or database row.
-The resulting hash/MACs are returned in binary, hexadecimal and Base64 formats for easy application processing.
+The resulting hash/MAC is returned in binary, hexadecimal and Base64 formats for easy application processing.